-Founded in fall 2010, OphthoSIG is a group of students who are interested in Ophthalmology and seek to provide opportunities for students to be engaged in the specialty through clinical experiences, research, and community service.
+Founded in fall 2010, OphthoSIG is a group of students who are interested in ophthalmology and seek to provide opportunities for engaging in the specialty through clinical experiences, research, and community service.

 Oral and Maxillofacial Surgery Interest Group (OMFS)

-The goal of the OMFS interest group is to promote and inform medical students about the specialty.
+The goal of the OMFS interest group, founded in spring 2015, is to promote and inform medical students about the specialty.
 Since OMFS has become more integrated within the surgical field, it is our goal to promote the specialty and inform our medical colleagues about how we manage patients and what procedures we do.

 Organization of Student Representatives at UT Southwestern (OSR)

 The OSR is the student branch of the Association of American Medical Colleges (AAMC).
-The OSR is charged with representing the undergraduate medical student body of the U.S. to the academic medicine community; the OSR’s constituency comprises all medical students.
+The OSR is charged with the representation of the U.S. undergraduate medical student body to the academic medicine community; the OSR’s constituency comprises all medical students.
 The OSR provides medical students with an active role in achieving AAMC’s mission to improve the nation’s health through the advancement of academic medicine.
 Additionally, the OSR seeks to ensure that students actively participate in directing their educations, preserving their rights, and delineating their professional responsibilities.
 To this end the OSR provides medical students with a voice in academic medicine at a national level and strives to foster student involvement and awareness in this area at a local level.

-OSIG was formed in spring of 2004 to promote student interest in orthopaedic surgery and help students gain exposure to the field through guest speakers, hands-on workshops, and student panels.
+Formed in spring 2004, OSIG promotes interest in orthopedic surgery by helping students gain exposure to the field through guest speakers, workshops, student panels, research opportunities, and shadowing.

 Otolaryngology-Head and Neck Surgery Interest Group (OHNSIG)

-Founded in fall 2011, the Otolaryngology-Head & Neck Surgery Interest Group (OHNSIG) is a student-run organization aimed at providing guidance and information for students interested in pursuing a career in otolaryngology.
-A diversity of meetings will be held throughout the year to discuss practical information about applying to residency, opportunities in subspecialty training, and a perspective on private versus academic practice.
-Hands-on clinics and interactive discussion groups will be held to promote clinical knowledge and application of physical exam skills, radiology interpretation, and patient management.
-Student and resident panels will promote discussion about selected topics, including research opportunities, the match process, and residency information.
+Founded in fall 2011, the OHNSIG is a student-run organization aimed at providing guidance and information for students interested in pursuing a career in otolaryngology.
+A variety of meetings are held throughout the year to discuss practical information about applying to residency, opportunities in subspecialty training, and a perspective on private versus academic practice.
+Hands-on clinics and interactive discussion groups promote clinical knowledge and application of physical exam skills, radiology interpretation, and patient management.
+Student and resident panels provide discussion about selected topics, including research opportunities, the match process, and residency information.
 The group also aims to serve as a point of contact between students and faculty members by facilitating mentorship and shadowing opportunities.

-Founded in 2009, the Pathology Society provides information about residency programs and careers in pathology, introduces students to various sub-specialties within pathology, and encourages interaction between medical students and faculty and residents from Parkland Hospital and private practice groups in the Dallas areas.
+Founded in 2009, the Pathology Society provides information about residency programs and careers in pathology, introduces students to various subspecialties within pathology, and encourages interaction among medical students and faculty and residents from Parkland Hospital and private practice groups in the Dallas areas.

 Pediatric Interest Group (PIG)

-A special interest group founded in 1997 for all students interested in pediatric medicine.
-PIG seeks to promote an interest in pediatrics among medical students with engaging monthly presentations and discussions on relevant pediatric topics by current pediatricians in the area.
+A special interest group founded in 1997, PIG seeks to promote an interest in pediatrics among medical students through engaging monthly presentations and discussions on relevant pediatric topics by current pediatricians in the area.
 We continue to promote pediatric research, the summer preceptorship programs in pediatrics, and other opportunities available to students.

 Physical Medicine and Rehabilitation Student Interest Group (PM&R SIG)

-PM&R SIG is a student organization affiliated with the department of Physical Medicine and Rehabilitation dedicated to the following goals: To raise awareness of Physical Medicine and Rehabilitation’s role in patient care; to educate the medical student population on PM&R topics; to create opportunities for student participation in PM&R activities; and to serve as a resource for students interested in pursuing PM&R.
+PM&R SIG is a student organization affiliated with the Department of Physical Medicine and Rehabilitation dedicated to the following goals: to raise awareness of PM&R’s role in patient care; to educate the medical student population on PM&R topics; to create opportunities for student participation in PM&R activities; and to serve as a resource for students interested in pursuing PM&R.

 Plastic and Reconstructive Surgery Interest Group (PRSIG)

-The PRSIG was established in spring 2010 to provide a resource for all interested students to explore the diverse fields present within plastic and reconstructive surgery.
-This student-run organization holds numerous activities throughout the year, including an open house, suture clinics, resident panels, and lectures from leaders in the field of Plastic and Reconstructive Surgery.
-We hope that our organization will allow students to further pursue their interest in PRS while learning more about the groundbreaking work being done here at UT Southwestern.
+The PRSIG was established in spring 2010 to provide a resource where all interested students may explore the diverse fields present within plastic and reconstructive surgery.
+This student-run organization holds numerous activities throughout the year, including an open house, suture clinics, resident panels, and lectures from leaders in the field of plastic and reconstructive surgery.
+We hope our organization will enable students to further pursue their interest in PRS while learning more about the groundbreaking work being done here at UT Southwestern.